 Compared with SpiderCNN, the accuracy of GEP-PointNet is higher, but lower with air rudders.
 To figure out the reason, the distribution of boundary distance of air rudders and standard models are analyzed.
-Fig. 6 is the statistical distribution of points to different boundary distance of air rudders and standard models.
-As is shown in Fig. 6, 67% points of air rudders have small boundary distances (0-0.2), which are close to the segmentation boundary.
-This leads GEP-PointNet to consider most of the points in air rudders to be important.
-As we all know, when most of the points are given high weight, it is equivalent to egalitarianism.
-SpiderCNN is an algorithm that focuses on local geometric information.
+Fig. 6 is the statistical distribution of points to differentiate boundary distances of air rudders and standard models.
+As shown in Fig. 6, 67% points of air rudders have small boundary distances (0-0.2), which are close to the segmentation boundary.
+That implies most of the points in air rudders are important in GEP-PointNet method.
+When most of the points are given high weight, it is equivalent to egalitarianism.
 The air rudders have some bevels, corners, and welding grooves near the boundary.
-Therefore, the accuracy of SpiderCNN is higher than GEP-PointNet in air rudders.
+Therefore, the accuracy of SpiderCNN is higher than GEP-PointNet in air rudders since SpiderCNN focuses more on local geometric information.